Banana Chia Pudding

 To store: Keep chia pudding in an airtight container and store it in the refrigerator.
 Use it within 4-5 days.
 Before serving, stir the pudding well.

-Note: The color can change slightly over a few days’ times, browning slightly, because bananas naturally brown in color a bit.
+Note: The color can change after a few days, browning slightly, because bananas naturally brown in color a bit.
 Just give the chia pudding a stir before serving!

 FAQ